 The results of many international surveys and investigations show that the Costa Rican healthcare system is one of the best in Central America and Latin America.
 There are two main sectors in the healthcare system of Costa Rica: government-sponsored and private ones.
 The state-owned network of hospitals and clinics throughout Costa Rica is called the Caja Costarricense de Seguro Social (or simply Caja) that is available to locals and expats moving to Costa Rica.

 Tourists and residents usually prefer private healthcare services in Costa Rica due to the range of benefits it provides.
 Compared to public healthcare institutions, private ones usually employ English-speaking professionals who were trained in the US, Canada, and Europe.
-The cost of medical services in private clinics is much lower than in the US, for instance, but highly trained physicians guarantee the best experience for patients, while waiting time is significantly lower than in the Caja establishments.
+The cost of medical services in private clinics is much lower than in the US, for instance, but highly trained physicians guarantee the best experience for patients.

 Are you a highly qualified professional or a retiree who is moving to Costa Rica from Canada?
 If yes, then you need to take care of your relocation in advance.
-Instead of taking your multiple suitcases and bulky items with you, delegate this responsibility to Eurosender.
-We offer reliable services for international removals to Costa Rica, which means that moving house or shipping lots of personal belongings abroad would be a piece of cake.
+Instead of taking your multiple suitcases and bulky items with you, choose International removals services to Costa Rica with Eurosender.
+We offer reliable door-to-door services, so moving house to Costa Rica or shipping lots of personal belongings abroad would be a piece of cake.

-If you want to immigrate to another country but have not decided where to exactly, then consider moving to Costa Rica from Australia.
-Do not worry about taking lots of stuff with you because international removals to Costa Rica powered by Eurosender will take care of that.
+If you want to immigrate to another country but have not decided where to, then consider moving to Costa Rica from Australia.
+Don’t worry about taking lots of stuff with you because international removals to Costa Rica powered by Eurosender will take care of that.
+Just wait for a courier to pick up all your packages and get ready for relocation to Costa Rica.
 Furthermore, you will get the cheapest way to move furniture to Costa Rica.